Debian deployment

 • For RSA :

-ssh-keygen -lf /etc/ssh/ssh_host_rsa_key
+ssh-keygen -lf /etc/ssh/ssh_host_rsa_key | awk '{print $2}'

 • For ED25519 :

-ssh-keygen -lf /etc/ssh/ssh_host_ed25519_key
+ssh-keygen -lf /etc/ssh/ssh_host_ed25519_key | awk '{print $2}'

 For SMTP configuration.
 Check the documentation here.

-Download NodeJS dependancies
+Download NodeJS dependencies

 Always as borgwarehouse user :